smondet/trakeva/README.md

 transactional key-value stores with different backends.

-The interfaces are defined in `Trakeva_interface`, we have, for now, two implementations of the module type `Trakeva_interface.KEY_VALUE_STORE`:
+The interfaces are defined in the `Trakeva` module, we have, for now, two implementations of the module type `Trakeva.KEY_VALUE_STORE`:

 - `Trakeva_git_commands` was extracted from
 [Ketrew](http://seb.mondet.org/software/ketrew/index.html), it uses the `git`